 - 1. Fill out the top of the Ruby-throated Hummingbird Flower Visit Data Sheet.
 Record date and time period that observations are made. - 2.
 For each RTHU seen, identify its sex and age if possible. - 3.
-Record each visit to flowers on the Ruby-throated Hummingbird Flower Visit Data Sheet during the 45 minutes.
-Record by the following categories: - Red-throated adult male (March through October) - Adult female (white-throated, March and April only) - Undetermined sex (if throat is not observed) - Undetermined sex (adult female/young female/young male, May through October, if throat is unmarked) - Young male (if throat is heavily streaked in green or black and/or has one or more red feathers
+Record each visit to flowers on the Ruby-throated Hummingbird Flower Visit DataSheet during the 45 minutes.
+Record by the following categories: - · Red-throated adult male - Adult female (white-throated, January through April only) - Undetermined sex (if throat is not observed) - Undetermined sex (possible adult female/young female/young male, August through December, if throat is unmarked) - Young male (if throat is heavily streaked in green or black and/or has one or more red feathers; nearly all develop a full red throat sometime before departing north in spring)